Fillable structures on negative-definite Seifert fibred spaces: Introduction

 Out of classification we read that (in our case) all negative-twisting tight structures are (Stein) fillable.
 Furthermore, it is possible to show that when $e_0<-1$ and $n=2,3$ our theorem actually covers every possible tight contact structure.
 Note that when $c^+$ is non-vanishing the contact structure has no half convex Giroux torsion, because otherwise it would be zero-twisting; this means that for negative-definite Seifert fibred spaces half convex torsion obstructs fillability.

 Note that for Seifert fibred spaces with $e_0\leq-n$, which are all $L$-spaces, such a classification result has generally been expected; in fact, with such a restriction the classification was previously established for $n=3,4,$ and it has been in the case of $n=3$ extended also to $e_0=-2$ with negative-definite standard graph \cite{Wu, Shah, Medetogullari,G-,Tosun}.
-On the contrary, for $e_0=-1$ the uniqueness of the twisting number, when $M$ has negative-definite standard graph, takes us by surprise; in fact, in this case the only classification previously in the literature is for $M(-1;\frac{1}{2},\frac{1}{3},\frac{k}{6k+1})$ in \cite{MT2}, extended to negative surgeries on positive torus knots in an unpublished note by Tosun\footnote{To date, the note only contains a proof that every fillable structure on a negative-definite $M(-1;r_1,r_2,r_3)$ is negative-twisting, and if $M\simeq S^3_{-r}(T_{p,q})$ for $r\in\Q_{>0}$ then it is obtained as described in Theorem \ref{teo:classification}.
-The techniques used by Tosun strictly depend on the explicit values of the Seifert coefficients of $M$.}.
+On the contrary, for $e_0=-1$ the uniqueness of the twisting number, when $M$ has negative-definite standard graph, takes us by surprise; in fact, in this case the only classification previously in the literature is for $M(-1;\frac{1}{2},\frac{1}{3},\frac{k}{6k+1})$ in \cite{MT2}, extended to negative surgeries on positive torus knots in an unpublished note\footnote{To date, Tosun's note only contains a proof that every fillable structure on a negative-definite $M(-1;r_1,r_2,r_3)$ is negative-twisting, and if $M\simeq S^3_{-r}(T_{p,q})$ for $r\in\Q_{>0}$ then it is obtained as described in Theorem \ref{teo:classification}; the techniques strictly depend on the explicit values of the Seifert coefficients of $M$.
+The note is available at \url{https://bpb-us-e2.wpmucdn.com/sites.ua.edu/dist/8/406/files/2025/09/FillableSurgeriesonTpq.pdf}.}.
 Note that $L$-spaces with $e_0=-1$, for which the complete classification is known \cite{Irena, GLS}, are never negative-definite; all tight contact structures on these manifolds are actually zero-twisting.

-Since (almost) every surgery on a torus link is a Seifert fibred space, Theorem \ref{teo:classification} immediately implies the following corollary.
-We assume $1\leq p\leq q$ coprime and $k\geq1$. \begin{cor} Our classification holds for every surgery on a positive (resp. negative) torus link $T_{kp,\pm kq}$ whose surgery matrix $\Lambda$ is negative-definite (resp. has $\Lambda_{ii}>-pq$ and $\det(\Lambda)<0$). \end{cor}
+The classification is made possible because we show that there is only one negative twisting number $\text{tw}(M,\xi,K)$ for tight contact structures (on negative-definite Seifert fibred spaces), and we compute its value explicitly.
+Our understanding is based on the work of Ghiggini \cite{G-}, paired with some subtle arithmetic considerations using Farey sequences.